 Aircraft Sublease.
-Our subsidiary Airstar Corporation ("Airstar") subleases a Gulfstream IV-SP Aircraft (the "Aircraft") from Jstar Corporation ("Jstar"), a corporation wholly owned by Jon M. Huntsman pursuant to a lease arrangement that expires in 2021.
-Under this arrangement, Airstar makes monthly sublease payments to Jstar of \$122,996 and an aggregate of \$6.95 million is payable through the end of the lease term.
-These monthly sublease payments are equal to the financing costs paid by Jstar to a leasing company and the arrangement does not result in a financial benefit to Jstar.
+Our subsidiary Airstar Corporation ("Airstar") subleased a Gulfstream IV-SP Aircraft (the "Aircraft") from Jstar Corporation ("Jstar"), a corporation wholly owned by the estate of our former director and Executive Chairman, Jon M. Huntsman, pursuant to a lease arrangement that was originally scheduled to expire in 2021.
+Under this arrangement in 2018, Airstar made monthly sublease payments to Jstar of \$122,996.